Spousal Rights and Omitted Spouses in Probate

 Probate Litigation Lawyers Enforcing Marital Rights to Estates

-Surviving spouses face not only considerable grief upon the death of a husband or wife, but must also grapple with sorting out the financial affairs of the estate.
+Surviving spouses face considerable grief upon the death of a husband or wife.
+However, they must also grapple with sorting out the financial affairs of the estate.
 Surviving spouses should be aware that the California Probate Code protects them.
 However, to assert that protection, a surviving spouse must bring the issue before the probate court.
-Our San Francisco probate litigation attorneys represent surviving spouses and omitted spouses.
+Our San Francisco probate litigation attorneys represent a surviving spouse and an omitted spouse.
 We ensure they receive the property to which the law entitles them.

 Surviving Spouses Can Receive Both Community and Separate Property

 California is a community property state.
 This means all money or property earned during the marriage is vested automatically in equal shares between spouses.
-Upon one partner’s death, the surviving spouse is entitled to one-half of the community property.
+Upon one partner’s death, the surviving spouse may receive up to one-half of the community property.
 If there is no will or trust, then surviving spouses may also inherit the other half of the community property, and take up to one-half of the deceased spouse’s separate property.